This Roundup is reader-supported. When you click through links we may earn a referral commission on qualifying purchases.

 Rating: 4.6 (total: 457+)

 You get ER308L filler rods meant for stainless TIG work where corrosion resistance and a clean finish matter.
-The 16″ length makes them easy to handle in cramped spots like exhausts or small fabrications, and the alloy welds predictably on 304 and similar stainless.
+The 16″ length makes them easy to handle in cramped spots like exhausts or small fabrications, and the alloy is intended for 304 and similar stainless applications.

 They’re handy for hobbyists who want consistent results and for pros who need a reliable filler for touch-ups and small assemblies.
-If you prefer longer continuous runs, these short sticks mean more frequent swaps, but for tacks, trims and tight access welding they simplify the job.
+If you prefer longer continuous runs, these short sticks mean more frequent swaps, but they simplify tacks, trims, and tight access welding.

 What People Say